TrainWeb.org Facebook Page

 Map: DC 8 K 10 Topographic Maps

-At Fletcher's Cove, the Abner Cloud house, which dates to 1689, is the oldest surviving building along the C&O canal.
+At Fletcher's Cove, the Abner Cloud house, on a land parcel that dates to 1689, is the oldest surviving building along the C&O canal.
 The photographer is standing on the canal's towpath while paralleling unseen on the immediate right is the Georgetown Branch's right-of-way.

 In 1981 the Smithsonian Institution steamed from Georgetown to Fletcher's Cove via the 1831-constructed John Bull locomotive; the event was noted as the operation of the oldest self-propelled vehicle in the world.